-11.4 ARGONNE THERMAL TREATMENT PROCESS FOR RECYCLING COMPOSITES
+11.4 THE ARGONNE THERMAL TREATMENT PROCESS FOR THE RECYCLING OF COMPOSITES

 Because of their high strength-to-weight ratios, carbon-fiber-reinforced polymer-matrix composite (PMC) materials are being evaluated for use in the automotive industry.
 The major barriers to their widespread use are their relatively high cost and the uncertainty about whether they can be recycled (Jody et al. 2004).
-Argonne National Laboratory has developed a thermal treatment process to recover carbon fibers from obsolete PMC materials.
+Argonne has developed a thermal treatment process to recover carbon fibers from obsolete PMC materials.
 This process involves heating scrap to elevated temperatures under different environments.
 The process was tested by using PMC samples made with different thermoset or thermoplastic polymers and on samples as large as 4 in. by 12 in. or as small as 0.5 in. by 0.5 in.
-Tests were conducted in a batch oven and in a continuous thermal reactor (Jody, Pomykala, and Daniels 2003; Jody et al. 2004).
-Under the appropriate operating conditions, over 90% of the polymeric substrate will be removed in a few minutes.
-However, removing the remaining portion may require additional treatment and different treatment temperatures and/or oxygen environments, especially the last 1% or 2%.
+Tests were conducted in a batch oven and in a continuous thermal reactor (Jody, Pomykala, and Daniels 2003a; Jody et al. 2004).
+Under the appropriate operating conditions, over 90% of the polymeric substrate can be removed in a few minutes.
+However, removing the remaining portion may require additional treatment and different temperatures and/or oxygen environments, especially for the last 1% or 2%.

-Samples were first submitted to Oak Ridge National Laboratory for preliminary evaluation.33 The results indicated that those recovered carbon fibers had properties that compare favorably with those of virgin carbon fibers produced from polyacrylonitrile (PAN).
+Samples were first submitted to Oak Ridge National Laboratory (ORNL) for preliminary evaluation.
+The results indicated that those recovered carbon fibers had properties that compare favorably with those of virgin carbon fibers produced from polyacrylonitrile (PAN).
 This finding is significant, although it is not known if the scrap samples that were processed were originally produced from PAN.
 A picture of the recovered fibers from a 12-in. by 4-in. panel is shown in Figure 11.7.

-Oak Ridge National Laboratory (ORNL)34 and Hexcel Corporation35 evaluated the recovered fibers further to determine their suitability for reuse.
+ORNL and Hexcel Corporation evaluated the recovered fibers further to determine their suitability for reuse.
 The results are presented below.